TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-criticalupgrade-rca.md

 2. Changes from previous engine versions

    - MongoDB collections will only have the _id property indexed by default
-   - Per request timeout is going to be 30 seconds
+   - Per request timeout is going to be 60 seconds
-   - Recommended time to refresh idle connections is now 30 minutes

 3. Action required